Troy Smith: San Francisco 49ers

 On September 6, 2010, Smith signed with the San Francisco 49ers, in a move that reunited him with former high school and college teammate, Ted Ginn Jr.

-On October 27, Smith was announced as the starter of the 49ers' game against the Denver Broncos.
-He became the first black quarterback to start for San Francisco.
-During this game, Smith ran for one touchdown and threw another in a 24–16 49ers win.
+On October 27, Smith was announced as the starter of the 49ers' game against the Denver Broncos in London.
+He became the first black quarterback to start for the 49ers.
+During this game, Smith ran for one touchdown and threw another in a 24–16 win.
 Smith struggled early on, passing for just 37 yards in the first half; however he excelled in the second half by going 8 for 10 for 159 yards, and leading the Niners to three fourth-quarter touchdown drives.
 Smith was named the Sports Illustrated NFL Offensive Player of the Week for his performance.

-Smith was again given the start for the 49ers' next game against the Rams.
+Smith was again given the start for the 49ers' next game against the St. Louis Rams.
 He led the 49ers to an overtime victory by out-dueling Rams rookie Sam Bradford in a matchup of Heisman Trophy-winning quarterbacks.
 He threw for 356 yards, one touchdown and ran for 12 yards without being intercepted.

 Smith's two straight wins as a starter earned him the starting job for the next three weeks, before he was replaced by the previous starting quarterback Alex Smith.
-During that time span, (Troy) Smith went 3–2 for a San Francisco 49ers team that finished the season 6–10 overall.
+During that time span, the younger Smith went 3–2 for a 49ers team that finished the season 6–10 overall.

-Despite Smith's success as their starting quarterback, San Francisco chose not to re-sign Smith after he became a free agent.
+Despite Smith's success as their starting quarterback, the 49ers chose not to re-sign Smith after he became a free agent.
 This was mostly because new head coach Jim Harbaugh was expected to seek different options (though he eventually did choose to go with Alex Smith).

 Omaha Nighthawks

 Smith was signed by the Omaha Nighthawks of the United Football League on September 2, 2011.
 An injury to fellow Heisman Trophy-winner Eric Crouch in the season opener opened the door for Smith to become the starter, though the Nighthawks decided to go with Jeremiah Masoli who had been with the team longer.

-Smith's first UFL start came in Omaha's final game of the season, a 25-19 loss to the Sacramento Mountain Lions in the consolation round of the postseason.
+Smith's first UFL start came in Omaha's final game of the season, a 25–19 loss to the Sacramento Mountain Lions in the consolation round of the postseason.
 In the game, Smith completed 17-of-33 passes for 191 yards, two touchdowns, and one interception, including an 81-yard touchdown pass to Chad Lucas.

 Pittsburgh Steelers

 The Pittsburgh Steelers signed Smith on January 20, 2012.
-He was released by the team on June 25, 2012.
+He was released by the team on June 25.